 Wear clothes that fit you

 You should plan your wardrobe before returning to work because not all the clothes you have worn before getting pregnant may fit you during the first months of motherhood.
 Do not try to squeeze into your pre-pregnancy outfits.
+It’s okay to wear one of your maternity dresses that help you feel great!
 If you do not have formal clothes you can wear at the office, it is a good idea to make a shopping list and purchase new ones.
 Also, it would be helpful if you plan your week outfits during the weekend, in this way you will not be rushed during the morning because you have no idea what to wear.

 Do not let mommy guilt take over your feelings